viswambhar-yasa/AuToDiFf/README.md

 # AuToDiFf
-## Neural Network which performs calculate derivates and solve PDEs
+## Neural Network which calculates derivates and solve PDEs

 Machine learning is used as advance curve fitting tool, i.e We fit a curve amongst the known data points to know hitherto unknown data points